How Fast Does Your Credit Score Go up After Paying Debt?

 2. Collection Accounts

 Some score calculation models exclude such debts once they are fully covered, so the effects are immediate.
 Moreover, paid collection accounts are viewed positively by employers and landlords.
 Otherwise, you could even be unable to rent an apartment.
-The may also be out of the question.
+The mortgage may also be out of the question.

 3. Credit Card Account